 18. Faux Hawk for Thick Hair

-Faux hawks are an easy yet sexy way to style a spiky pixie cut for thick hair.
-Add height at the top of the forehead to draw attention to your eyes, lengthen a round face shape, or balance out an oval one.
-If your hair is rather thick, this provides excellent distribution.
+Add height at the top of the forehead to draw attention to your eyes, and lengthen a round face shape.
+If your hair is rather thick, you’ll need to have lots of texturizing to get this look on top.

 The best part about spiky pixies is their flexibility.
 Spike hair up in a faux hawk or any organic shape that you desire.
-Don’t overuse product, follow your inner creativity and you’re good to go!
+Don’t overuse products, follow your inner creativity and you’re good to go!